On the future of app reputation management—Apptica Podcast recap

 Invest in AI, too—manual responses aren't going to scale with the overwhelming volume of reviews.
 You will need a smart, automated system that customizes responses and manages feedback for you.
 Otherwise, you'll fall behind.

 Managing app reputation isn't a one-time thing.
-It's a constant, diligent process that demands your attention if you're serious about success.
+It's a constant, diligent process that demands your attention and good customer review software if you're serious about success.
 Otherwise, someone else will—and bite off a chunk of your apple.

 Read other posts from our blog: